 which there are few in the world of historic bottle identification:

 Return to the top of this page.

 Various shades of amber in bottles was very common during the entire age span covered by this website - 19th through mid-20th centuries.
-Like the greens, amber colors were produced from the natural impurities in glass (i.e., iron & manganese) as well as from color additives such as nickel, sulfur, and in particular carbon, which was added to the glass batch in the form of coal, charcoal, or even wood chips (Tooley 1953; Dillon 1958; Kendrick 1968).
+Like the greens, amber colors were produced from the natural impurities in glass (i.e., iron & manganese) as well as from color additives such as nickel, sulfur, black lead and in particular carbon, which was added to the glass batch in the form of coal, charcoal, or even wood chips (New York Herald 1910; Tooley 1953; Dillon 1958; Kendrick 1968).

 As with the other major colors noted, there are many amber variations and names for those variations.
 Commonly used terms include yellow, yellow amber, golden amber, red or reddish amber, honey amber, "old" amber (yellowish amber with a distinct greenish tint), olive amber (covered above), etc. As with the other colors, the general degree of density and color can also be described with modifier terms like deep, dark, medium, light, bright, etc.

 The quart beer bottle to the left is a typical medium amber color - not too dark and not too light.
 It is a Buffalo Brewing Company (Sacramento, CA.) bottle that dates between 1890 and 1902.
 The precise dating of this bottle was discussed on the Finish Types & Styles page - click Finish Types & Styles to review that discussion.